steven-haddix/kenny-loggins/README.md

 ### Using the Logger

-KennyLoggins supports 4 logging levels.
+KennyLoggins supports multiple logging levels.
 Each appender is assigned both a name and a logging level.
 This enables the use of different logs for different levels.

 Each log level listed here also will include logging statements for those levels listed above it.